cytoscape/cytoscape-manual/docs/Export_Your_Data.md

     -   Simple network view (for web application developers)

+<a id="as_an_ndex_network"> </a>
+### As an NDEx Network

+The easiest way to share your results with others is to save your network in the NDEx public network database by using the [Network to NDEx](Export_Your_Data.html#export_ndex) or [Collection to NDEx](Export_Your_Data.html#export_ndex) options.
+When you save your network, you will receive a UUID (e.g., 50e3dff7-133e-11e6-a039-06603eb7f303), which you can e-mail to collaborators for use in their own Cytoscape [**Search bar**](Creating_Networks.html#example-retrieving-networks-from-ndex).

+NDEx also has options enabling you to:

+-   generate a DOI suitable for use in publications
+-   create a document link (similar to a Google Doc shared link)
+-   create interest groups and specific sharing within NDEx

+For more information on NDEx sharing, see the [NDEx web site (http://ndexbio.org)](http://ndexbio.org).

 <a id="as_a_session_file"> </a>
 ### As a Session File

-The easiest way to share your results with others is simply saving everything as a session file (which is a zipped session archive).
+Another easy way to share your results with others is simply saving everything as a session file (which is a zipped session archive).
 You can save your current session by clicking the **Save Session** icon.
 You can save to a thumb drive, a shared file system, or even a cloud drive